i-am-grub/MultiGP_Toolkit/docs/usage/importing/index.rst

 .. _importing from mgp:

-Importing a Event into RotorHazard
+Importing an Event into RotorHazard
 ==========================================

 .. important::